+LIMITATIONS OF THE STUDY

 CONCLUSION

 Herbs and herbal extracts are used as raw materials in various fields such as pharmaceuticals, agronomics, food, sanitary, cosmetics and perfume industries to replace synthetic products.
 The mineral content of the water extract and the powdered aerial parts of L. stoechas L. subsp. cariensis are quantitatively determined by X-ray fluorescence spectroscopy for the first time.
 In Mediterranean region, L. stoechas is usually prepared by infusion or decoction and traditionally used as analgesic, anticonvulsant, sedative, antidiabetic, expectorant, antispasmodic etc. Plant secondary metabolites such as phenolics, flavonoids, terpenes, iridoids, coumarins are previously reported for the plant.
 Experimental studies for different pharmacological effects might also be conducted in terms of its rich mineral content.
 The minerals found in higher concentrations might attract the scientists to conduct more mineral content and activity related analyses to identify the power of macronutrients and trace elements.
 The mineral constituents of the plants differ according to growth area and soil characteristics.
 The minerals of L. stoechas L. subsp. cariensis collected from other regions of Türkiye will be comparatively analyzed by XRF spectrometry in our further studies.